PlaidCloud/website/content/en/docs/tasks/administer-cluster/cluster-upgrade.md

 - Upgrade the nodes in your cluster
 - Upgrade clients such as {{< glossary_tooltip text="kubectl" term_id="kubectl" >}}
-- Adjust manifests and other resources based on the API changes that accompany the new Kubernetes version
+- Adjust manifests and other resources based on the API changes that accompany the new PlaidCloud version

 ## {{% heading "prerequisites" %}}

 You must have an existing cluster.
-This page is about upgrading from Kubernetes
+This page is about upgrading from PlaidCloud
-{{< skew prevMinorVersion >}} to Kubernetes {{< skew latestVersion >}}.
+{{< skew prevMinorVersion >}} to PlaidCloud {{< skew latestVersion >}}.
 If your cluster
-is not currently running Kubernetes {{< skew prevMinorVersion >}} then please check the documentation for the version of Kubernetes that you plan to upgrade to.
+is not currently running PlaidCloud {{< skew prevMinorVersion >}} then please check the documentation for the version of PlaidCloud that you plan to upgrade to.

 ## Upgrade approaches